-The campground at the Kaikash Creek Rec Site is a remote campground.
+The Kaikash Campground is a remote campground.
 It is only accessible by water.
-It is extensively used by kayakers. there is fresh water here and quite a few campsites all located just up from one of the longest beaches in the area.
+It is extensively used by kayakers. there is freshwater here and quite a few campsites all located just up from one of the longest beaches in the area.
 It has composting toilets, picnic tables, and privacy.
-The beach is almost a km long and is located 11 km south of Telegraph Cove and only 6 km north of Robson Bight Ecological Reserve boundary.
+The beach is almost a km long and is located 11 km south of Telegraph Cove and only 6 km north of Robson Bight Ecological Reserve boundary located on Vancouver Island.

 This is a premier site for viewing sea life, I have seen humpback whales feeding just offshore and the killer whales will hunt along the kelp forests that run all along the beach.
 The Kaikash Rec Site is a great location for a base camp.
 From here you can go out every day and see new territory as you search for humpback whales, killer whales, dall’s porpoise’s, dolphins, sea-lions and seals.
 It’s pretty awesome to see these beautiful animals in their natural environments.
 When you are here, keep yours open, you could see plenty of eagles, ravens, mink, and squirrels along with the other life here.